crodriguez1a/audio-repair/proposal.md

 Larger sized clusters should represent the desired source audio, while smaller clusters should represent naturally occurring noise and/or other less significant source audio.

-The solution should hope to have a statistically similar score as compared to its benchmark, and exhibit nearly identical clustering, outliers, and anomalies.
+The solution should hope to have a statistically similar score as compared to ground truth, and exhibit nearly identical clustering, outliers, and anomalies.

 ### Project Design